eastbanctech/dob-docs/docs/da-navigation.md

 # Navigating to Assignment Location

 Go to the Current Assignment page and click on the "In Transit" button.
-This is an indicator to both the Customer and DCRA that the Inspector is en route to the Assignment location
+This is an indicator to both the Customer and DOB that the Inspector is en route to the Assignment location

 ![navi6 -screenshot](../images/dispatch-app/da-navigation/navigating-to-assignment-location1.png){: data-lightbox="1"}